RockNRui/Black-Box-Library/README.md

 (Uncategorized.)

-`/function bb:lib/no_iframes` Will remove iframes from an entity.

 `bbl:pldata sudo_root.working_data.bbl.name` - Has the player's name in string format.

-Every player is assigned a unique ID number in the scoreboard `bbl.id`.
-You can run `/function bb:lib/player_id/query` to learn yours and the next one to be assigned.
+Every player is assigned a unique ID number (uniquely calculated from UUID) in the scoreboard `bbl.id`.
+You can run `/function bb:internal/systems/player_id/query` to learn yours.

+Some outdated stuff I haven't updated yet.
+Will do so ~maybe~ ~at some point~ ~potentially~.

+`function bb:internal/systems/vanilla_item_clear/example` - A system that can be used to clear "vanilla" (lacking `tag:{}` nbt) versions of items.
+See this function for an example of how to call the system.
+(Note: Incompatible with items that have durability.)

+`function bb:internal/systems/vanilla_item_replace/example` - A system that can be used to replace "vanilla" (lacking `tag:{}` nbt) versions of items with a specified item.
+See this function for an example of how to call the system.
+(Note: This system has much less features then its clearing counterpart, as its sole intentional use is to replace knowledge books for custom crafting mechanics.)
+(Note: Incompatible with items that have durability.)

+`bb:lib/hpm/player/heal, bb:lib/hpm/player/damage/true, bb:lib/hpm/mob/heal and bb:lib/hpm/mob/damage/true` - A set of 4 functions to deal true damage or healing to players or mobs.
+Requires the entity's score in `bbl.damage_queue` or `bbl.heal_queue` to be set to the desired damage or healing.

 ### **Other Doccumentation**

 (Information for advanced use.)

-**Lexica Model**

-If the Datapack Cartographer (https://github.com/pearuhdox/Cartographer)

-and the datapack(s): (any of)

-- RIM (N/A, w.i.p.)
-- Inasa (N/A, w.i.p.)

-are installed, BBL will inject the the Lexica Cartographia with `CustomModelData:2` and remove enchants.
-This is to enable the Lexica model with the resourcepack for my more feature-focussed datapacks.

-Set the score in the scoreboard `$bbl.config.lexica_inject bbl.storage` to 0 to disable and use a vanilla knowledge book texture (`CustomModelData:1`), else defaults to enabled score of 1.

 **Resourcepack**

+### This section is to-be-updated at some point, since some new-ish features make it redundant.

 THIS RESOURCEPACK IS NOT PART OF BBL'S FEATURES, AND IS NOT REQUIRED TO USE IT.
 You do not need to worry about having this unless you are using one of my other datapacks which states parts of it are required.